b08x/b08x.github.io/_articles/Black Holes-The Grand Conspiracy.md

 This results in the visual system receiving a degraded or challenging light source - either dimmed or warped or both.
 This distorts and shifts the light source that reaches our telescopes and eyes.
 This forces the visual system to compensate more to make sense of the image.

-~~It is possible that a limitation of the human eye is a type of Metamorphopsia.
-Metamorphopsia is a condition in which the visual field is distorted, causing objects to appear warped or misshapen.~~

 *It makes sense that the weaker the light source, the more the brain has to compensate for the signal loss.
 It is also assumed that light around a black hole is moving very quickly.*

 The visual system relies on a process called motion integration or inter-frame integration.
 This involves combining information from a sequence of blurred images to determine the true shape and position of the moving object over time.
 This process is also so effective that we are usually unaware of any blurring in the image.